Uncovering the Secrets of Hadrian’s Wall

 This is one of a number of objects found in and around Birdoswald that indicate activity at the site after the end of the Roman period.
 Some of them are shown in the exhibition space at Birdoswald, such as a 6th-century Byzantine coin minted in Istanbul.

 The People of Birdoswald

-Once sworn enemies of the Roman Empire, the Dacians became trusted protectors of its north-western frontier.
+Once sworn enemies of the empire, the Dacians became trusted protectors of its north-west frontier.
 Explore their story and learn more about the diverse cultures on Hadrian’s Wall.